 Read more: Speaking games

-There are lots of free websites with vocabulary or spelling games which are suitable for EFL students.
+There are lots of free websites with vocabulary, grammar or spelling games which are suitable for EFL students.
 Here are some of my favourites.

 If you have an interactive whiteboard in your classroom, try these PowerPoint games.
 Some are ready to go, some need you to type your own questions into the template.